 The slow-motion, backwards footage of a vacationing family dealing with a sudden zombie outbreak tapped directly into our collective fears.
 The game itself seemed a rather tepid foray into the hack-and-slash zombie survival genre.

 Sure, the multiplayer elements are familiar to players of Left 4 Dead, and the breakable, upgradable weapons are similar to just about every game out there.
 But Dead Island actually has an interesting outbreak story, lots of zombie action, a sandbox-style "open world" with multiple side-missions, and fun, over-the-top characters.

 You get to choose from 4 playable stereotypes... uh, characters.
 I chose Sam B, the foul-mouthed rapper, who also happens to be a blunt weapons specialist.
 For some reason if given the opportunity, I always play as the black guy.
 Maybe I'm hoping it'll help him survive past the first ten minutes, which as everyone knows is rare in horror.
 Anyway, when the outbreak starts, he's in the club drunkenly singing his chart-topping, mind-numbing hit "Who Do You Voodoo, Bitch?" which I've embedded at the end of this post for your listening displeasure.
 He wakes up hungover in his suite and has no idea what happened the night before, but screams are audible outside the door.
 The hallways are empty, luggage racks left everywhere with plenty of items and money inside.
 An apparent suicide from the top of the hotel is Sam B's first glimpse of trouble.

 But where Dead Island really shines is its zombies.
 And there are a fuckload of zombies, to use Sam B's penchant for cursing (and mine, I suppose).
 The Infected are most prevalent, lurking around just about every corner.
 The Infected move incredibly fast, and Walkers shamble, as true zombies should.
 Thugs are larger, shirtless zombies, much stronger than the rest.
 And then there are the "Super Zombies," such as the exploding Suiciders (George W. would love that one), the Rams, behemoths in a straight-jacket, and the Butchers, genuinely terrifying creatures who look like MMA fighters and have arms that end with grisly bone-blades.

 So, as Sam B, I beat, bashed and bladed my way from island to island, cutscene to cutscene, finding other survivors who had lost hope, finding many, many who hadn't survived, and had become human all-you-can-eat buffets.
 They talk a lot about kuru, the real-life degenerative brain disorder thought to be caused by consuming human flesh, similar to "mad cow" disease.
 There are several missions in a lab where you have to collect tissue samples for them to study, to potentially create a vaccine.
 It's nice to have even such a seemingly brainless game as this to have an outbreak grounded in reality.

 Let's be clear: this is not the best zombie game out there.
 Left 4 Dead is a better multiplayer game,, the Resident Evil games have a better "mythology," and Dead Space, with its necromorphs in space, has a far better storyline.
 But Dead Island offers some fun, some scares, and plenty of zombies to batter away at for hours on end.
 It's a good stress reliever, at the very least.
 And I hear the sequel, Riptide, is even better.
-And on that note...

 FEAR LEVEL 5/5